OldGamesLab/Harold/README.md

 - A copy of Fallout 2 (already installed)

-- Python 2.7
+- Python 3.9, earlier minor versions of Python 3 may work, but are not tested.
+Python 2 is not supported.

 - [Pillow](https://pillow.readthedocs.io/en/4.0.x) (just `pip install pillow`)

 - [NumPy](http://www.numpy.org/) (Windows binaries available [here](http://www.lfd.uci.edu/~gohlke/pythonlibs/#numpy).)

-- The TypeScript compiler, installed via `npm install -g typescript` (you'll need [node.js](https://nodejs.org/en/)).
+- The TypeScript compiler, installed via `npm install` (you'll need [node.js](https://nodejs.org/en/)).

 You'll need an HTTP server to run (despite being all static content) due to the way browsers sandbox requests.
 If you're comfortable with setting up nginx, lighttpd, or Apache, go for that.
 If not, a simple way is to use Python:

-- Python 2: `python -m SimpleHTTPServer` (Python 2 is already required anyway)
 - Python 3: `python -m http.server`

 Alternatively, Firefox can load directly from `file://`.